.png)

-Worrying comes with the territory of being a mom.
-We are all too familiar with those anxious voices questioning if we are doing everything right.
+Worrying comes with the territory of being human in these trying times.
+We are all too familiar with those anxious, questioning internal voices.

 “Could I be doing more?”